 Joining a group tour is beneficial for you if you’re traveling to Japan alone.
 You’ll gain even more value from trips like Mt.
 Fuji tours from Tokyo or Hiroshima and Miyajima Tours from Osaka instead doing it yourself.

 Even if they’re not very confident in English, Japanese people are some of the most welcoming and friendly people in the world, and will always be willing to help you.

 However, not all areas in Japan are safe to ask.
-For instance, if you’re in a red light district like Kabukicho, it isn’t wise to ask for directions.
-That’s because most of the seemingly “helpful” people there most likely just going to take you to a bar or club they work for.
+For instance, if you’re in a red-light district like Kabukicho, it isn’t wise to ask for directions.
+That’s because most of the seemingly “helpful” people they’re most likely just going to take you to a bar or club they work for.

 The good areas to ask for help are the train stations and police boxes (koban).